Best 30 MPH Electric Scooters (We Tested Them All)

 - Regen brake recharges the battery by up to 10%

-- Good lighting setup with some of the best turn signals ever tested
+- Good lighting setup with the best turn signals that I’ve tested

 - Integrated mobile app for customized performance